originalsouth/pallache/README.md

 # Pallache
-A small and simple header only math parser library:
+A small and simple header only math parser library (written in C++14):
 ```
 /* By BC van Zuiden -- Leiden, November 2015 */
 /* Probably very buggy USE AT OWN RISK this will brick everything you own */